 Ryan joined Watsi on May 26th, 2016.
-Four years ago, Ryan became the 1970th member to automatically support a new Watsi patient every month.
-Since then, 3,957 more people have become monthly donors!
-Ryan's most recent donation supported Rommel, a construction worker from Cambodia, to fund wrist surgery.
+Six years ago, Ryan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ryan's most recent donation supported Tabitha, a hard working woman and widow from Kenya, to fund breast cancer treatment.

 Ryan has funded healthcare for 50 patients in 12 countries.